paalamugan/video-converter-ts-into-mp4-script/README.md

 # Video Converter TS into MP4 Script

-Converts .ts video files into .mp4 video files and combine
+Converts .ts video files into .mp4 video files and combine all .ts files into single .mp4 file.

 ## Commands